Best slot July 2026

 How the Galton Board creates a bell curve

-Plinko is essentially a digital Galton Board — the 19th-century probability device invented by Francis Galton to demonstrate the binomial distribution.
-Each time a ball hits a peg, it bounces left or right with roughly equal probability.
+The Plinko board is essentially a digital Galton Board — the 19th-century probability device invented by Francis Galton to demonstrate the binomial distribution.
+Each time a ball hits a peg, it bounces left or right with roughly equal chance.
 After passing through multiple rows of pegs, the cumulative effect of hundreds of independent binary decisions produces a bell-shaped distribution: the centre buckets are hit far more often than the edges.

 How Plinko Probabilities Are Calculated